-Note: This shortcode or block can only be used once on a page (including widgets), and it cannot be used together with the shortcode or block of the Dynamic Post Filter.
+This shortcode can only be used once on a page (including widgets), and it cannot be used together with the shortcode or block of the Dynamic Post Filter.

-You find here the overview of all shortcodes for the Toggle Post Filter.
+Click here for an overview of all shortcodes for the Toggle Post Filter.

 - string: A text.
 For identifiers that won’t be visible to visitors you often have to replace spaces with _ or -.
 If the string contains spaces, you need to wrap it in quotes.